-What is Non-Celiac Gluten Sensitivity (NCGS) / Non-Celiac Wheat Sensitivity (NCWS)?
+Non-Celiac Gluten Sensitivity (NCGS) is also reffered to as Non-Celiac Wheat Sensitivity (NCWS).

-People with NCGS/NCWS experience symptoms similar to those of celiac disease, which resolve when gluten is removed from the diet.
+People with NCGS/NCWS experience symptoms similar to those of celiac disease, which resolve when wheat is removed from the diet.
 However, they do not test positive for celiac disease.6

 Changing your diet can feel scary and overwhelming, but you don’t have to do it alone.
 Together, we will find options you love to fit both your lifestyle and nutritional needs.